The offices for Sports in Action along with Dave Campbell’s Texas Football and TexasFootball.com are based in the Dallas-Fort Worth metroplex.

 As managing editor of Dave Campbell’s Texas Football, Greg Tepper hates your favorite team.
 In fact, his favorite team is your favorite team’s rival!
 As both a graduate of the University of Missouri and a Texas Rangers supporter, he’s grown accustomed to being sad about sports.
 Greg has inexplicably remained employed by DCTF since March 2011, despite near-daily requests that he be terminated or worse.
 Greg is a dues-paying member of the Southwest Conference Appreciation Society.
 His wife still lets him live with her at their home in Flower Mound.

-Managing Editor of Texas Coach and Texas Basketball
+Managing Editor of Texas Basketball, Assistant Managing Editor of Texas Football

 Dave Campbell’s Texas Football Contributor